odoo/odoo/doc/howtos/web.rst

     :samp:`<img src="data:{mime_type};base64,{base64_image_data}"/>`

-    The ``PetToysList`` widget should be displayed on the home page on the right of the ``MessageOfTheDay`` widget.
+    The ``PetToysList`` widget should be displayed on the home page on the left of the ``MessageOfTheDay`` widget.
 You will need to make some layout with CSS to achieve this.

     .. only:: solutions